mcgrof/libvirt-user/README.md

 Role Variables
 --------------

+  * skip_install: set this to true if you want to skip installation, this is set to False by default
+  * skip_configuration: set this to true if you want to skip configuration, this is set to False by default.
+Configuration consists of adding the user to the respective libvirt groups and verifying that the user is effective.
+Typically we need two runs when configuring, one to add the user the required groups, and a second time to verify the user's group changes are in effect.

+  * only_install: set this to true if you only want to install libvirt.
+By default this is set to False.
   * only_verify_user: set to False by default.
 This will ensure that we do the handy work to do what is needed to enable your user to run libvirt as a regular user.
 Typical recommended use of this ansible role is to run